pellekrogholt/cordova.swift/README.md

 Don't modify the ios project under `PROJECT_DIR/platforms` it likely get removed and/or modified because we move the required parts from `PROJECT_DIR/ios-app` with Cordova hooks.

+## Todo

+- Clean up swift code for missing migrations.
+- Clean up hooks for missing files not copied, added and removed etc..?
+- Optimize the hooks and reuse common functions ~ walk is a number 1 candidate :)
+- If possible add the executabel task to `npm install` roughly:

+    ...
+    "scripts": {
+    "postinstall": "find hooks/ -name '*.js' | xargs chmod +x" }

 ----
 <masahiro.suzuka@gmail.com>